Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 Datatype specifications use the same occurrence indicators as Relax NG, so the

-most common datatypes for atomic values are
+items that can be treated as numbers).
+The most common datatypes for atomic

-xs:integer
+values are xs:integer

 ,